aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `check_dependencies`

 Check that the upgrade policies of all packages are equal or higher quality than this package.
-Also compute the list of module dependencies which are allowed by the package metadata.
-The later is passed on to the native layer to verify that bytecode dependencies are actually what is pretended here.
+Also<br/> compute the list of module dependencies which are allowed by the package metadata.
+The later<br/> is passed on to the native layer to verify that bytecode dependencies are actually what is pretended here.

 <pre><code>fun check_dependencies(publish_address: address, pack: &amp;code::PackageMetadata): vector&lt;code::AllowedDep&gt;<br/></code></pre>